ConniceT/LLMAI-/readme.md

 ## Contact
 Get in touch at [connicet@gmail.com](mailto:connicet@gmail.com).

-For more about me, see my profile details below:
+For more info about me, see my profile details below:

 ```python
 def info():